shargon/design-notes/NDX-DN01 - NEO Developer Experience.md

 - Code running on block chain nodes as part of smart contracts will be referred to in this document as **in-chain**.

-Decentralized blockchain applications typically have application code running in at least two different locations.
-For example, a blockchain token would have wallet code running on off-chain devices as well as smart contracts running in-chain to manage the flow of tokens between users.
+Decentralized blockchain applications will have application code running in at least one of these locations, often more than one.
+For example, a decentralized collectable asset game could have game play code running on off-chain devices as well as smart contracts running in-chain to manage the transfer of assets between users.

 ## Developer Scenarios